jameshfisher/jameshfisher.com/_posts/2017-01-08-usb-data-wires-differential-signaling.md

 ---
-title: "USB data wires: differential signaling"
+title: "How does differential signaling work in USB?"
 ---

 The job of those data wires is to transfer a single signal (the "serial" in USB).
 This means USB is "half-duplex": at any given time, one end of the cable is the sender, and the other end the receiver.